Eyeglass Frame MaterialsEyecare Associates of Nampa Optometrists Are Honored to Serve Nampa and Kuna with the best eye care.

-Stainless steel: Manufactured in both matte and polished, glossy finishes, stainless steel is strong, flexible, corrosion-resistant and lightweight.
-An iron-carbon alloy, it also contains chromium.
+Stainless Steel: Manufactured in both matte and polished, glossy finishes, stainless steel is strong, flexible, corrosion-resistant, and lightweight.
+An iron-carbon alloy also contains chromium.

 Monel: This popular alloy of copper and nickel is less expensive than other metals, yet depending upon the quality of plating used – it sometimes discolors or causes skin reactions after long use.

 Aluminum: Lightweight and very resistant to corrosion, aluminum boasts a unique look and is frequently used in high-end, exclusive eyewear.